cmittle/data-engineering-zoomcamp/03-data-warehouse/2025-Module3-Homework/Notes for homwork.md

 ## Solution Steps:
 1. from terminal cd to 02-workflow-orchestration folder
 2. docker compose up to launch kestra orechestrator
-3. create new flow 10_week3_homework and start copying in sections from 07_gcp_dbt
+3. create new flow 10_week3_homework and start copying in sections from 06_gcp_taxi
-4.
+4. overhaul these sections
+  a. bucket name, file name, file extension, etc... all need to change
+  b.
+I keep getting errors trying to use kestra for this.
+Primarily that wget failes with exit code 4.
+Even after a 2 minut download / run time
+5. Abort and manually download parquet files and upload to GCP bucket :(
+6.